ZokiPokiMk/dotnet-links/README.md

 ## BPM
  * [Camunda](https://camunda.com/) - Automation, Orchestrated Intelligently.

+## Database
+ * [Dapper](https://github.com/DapperLib/Dapper) -  a simple object mapper for .Net
+ * [DbUp](https://github.com/DbUp/DbUp) - DbUp is a .NET library that helps you to deploy changes to SQL Server databases.
+It tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date.

 # Other Lists
   * [Awesome .NET!](https://github.com/quozd/awesome-dotnet/blob/master/README.md) - A collection of awesome .NET libraries, tools, frameworks, and software.